ai-systems-today/ai-systems.today.github.io/content/docs/support/index.md

 A healthcare provider wanted to minimize system downtime and ensure the reliability of its AI systems.

 **Solution:**
-AI Systems Today's support team implemented proactive monitoring and maintenance services to identify and resolve issues before they impacted performance.
+AI SYSTEMS TODAY's support team implemented proactive monitoring and maintenance services to identify and resolve issues before they impacted performance.

 **Implementation:**
 - Set up automated alerts for system health monitoring.